Île-à-Vache: Bernard Kock

 Disappointed, Kock moved to Washington where he managed to find some blacks who were interested in going to Haiti.
 Back in New York, he found three financiers who pledged $70,000 to his venture.
 On the basis of this pledge, Kock chartered the British ship the Ocean Ranger and with this ship he brought 500 people to Île-à-Vache on April 13, 1863.
 Some of his passengers became ill from smallpox while on board, forcing Kock to found a small emergency hospital upon arrival.

-Kock closed with laborers on a 4-year contract for a wage of $0.16 per day, costs included.
-He printed special Gourde notes, upon which read the text Island of A'Vache [sic] and his own name, Bernard Kock.
+Kock settled with laborers on a 4-year contract for a wage of $0.16 per day, costs included.
+He printed special Gourde notes, upon which was the text Island of A'Vache [sic] and his name, Bernard Kock.
 These were exchangeable for normal Haitian gourdes.

 The financiers, however, did not fulfill their promise.
-They still paid the initial amount, partly in hopes of reaping the promised $50 per person.
+They paid the initial amount, partly in hopes of reaping the promised $50 per person.
 This reward remained in effect because the government continued to doubt Kock's good intentions.
-After the reward was given, the financiers sent scarcely any more money or supplies to the island.
-The workers found themselves in rebellion, and Kock had to call in 15 Haitian soldiers for help in controlling the situation.
+After the reward was received, the financiers sent scarcely any more money or supplies to the island.
+The workers rebelled, and Kock called in 15 Haitian soldiers to control the situation.
 In addition, the financiers made increasing demands, which Kock could not meet without money and goods.

 Ultimately, the contract was broken.
 On December 22, 1863, President Lincoln sent a ship to Haiti to bring the remaining 453 workers back to the United States.

-Current times
+Current events

-The best-known personality on the island is Sr. Flora, a French-Canadian Franciscan nun who founded an orphanage and school which she has run for decades in the village of Madame Bernard.
+One of the most notable foreign-born personalities on Île-à-Vache was Père Margon, a Franciscan priest deeply beloved by the local peasant population.
+Père Margon was a staunch advocate for healthy living and played a significant role in the education of many youths on the island.
+He served as the head of a free elementary school in Cakok, which was managed by Sister Flora, a fellow Franciscan nun.
+Additionally, Père Margon established a trade school near Madame Bernard, further contributing to the development of the community.
+Another beloved personality was Sr. Flora, a French-Canadian Franciscan nun founded an orphanage and school which she has run for decades in the village of Madame Bernard.